francescobarbera/better-runner/README.md

 ## Example Data

-The project does not include the example data.
+The project includes some example data in the `src/data-examaple` folder.
 You can add your own data to the `src/data/runs.ts` or `src/data/rides.ts` files.